slin63/chronicpizza/content/posts/consensus.md

 Consensus exists everywhere around us.
 In all the websites that we use, in our home devices, our laptops and phones, even in our most basic human interactions.

-#### Absurdly

 People implement and exercise extremely convoluted solutions to far more rigorous forms of the consensus problem every day.

+#### Now, Absurdly

 Consider the following example.

 - A group of friends must decide where to eat in New York, a city with roughly 26,618 eateries.